 (a) IceCure Patents and IceCure Information; Inventions.
 Without derogating from the limited license provided to Terumo explicitly set forth in this Agreement including Sections 5.3, 6.2, and 9.1(b), IceCure shall retain all Intellectual Property Rights in the Product including without limitation all right, title, and interest in and to the IceCure Patents and IceCure Information, and any and all derivative works (by whomever created, including Terumo and/or its Affliates), developments, modifications and feedbacks related to the Product, IceCure Patents and/or IceCure Information, but in any event excluding Study Information and Regulatory Submissions.
-Terumo shall inform IceCure of any Invention (as defined below) relating to the Product and, at IceCure's request and expense, Terumo hereby expressly assigns all right, titles and interests in and to any Inventions (defined below) to IceCure and shall execute any necessary assignment, Patents forms, trademarks, and the like and will assist in the drafting of any description or specification of the Invention as may be required for IceCure's records and in connection with any application for Patents.
-Terumo shall trademark, copyright, improvement, know-how or other intellectual property which shall be developed by Terumo using any IceCure Patents and IceCure Information, but in any event excluding Study Information, but in any event excluding Study Information, will not be required to assigns all right, titles and interests in and to express of any invention, Trademark, copyright, improvement, know-how or other intellectual property which shall be developed by Terumo using any IceCure Patents and IceCure Information, but in any event excluding Study Information and Regulatory Submissions ("Inventions"), and of any patent, patent application, trademark, copyright and such other rights therein, without any additional compensation to Terumo.
-For avoidance of doubt, Terumo will not be required to assigns all right, titles and interests in and to Study Information and
+Terumo shall inform IceCure of any Invention (as defined below) relating to the Product and, at IceCure's request and expense, Terumo hereby expressly assigns all right, titles and interests in and to any Inventions (defined below) to IceCure and shall execute any necessary assignment, Patents forms, trademarks, and the like and will assist in the drafting of any description or specification of the Invention as may be required for IceCure's records and in connection with any applications will be that of the inventor IceCure shall be the exclusive owner of any invention, trademark, copyright, improvement, know-how or other intellectual property which shall be developed by Terumo using any IceCure Patents and IceCure Information, but in any event excluding Study Information, but in any event excluding Study Information, and of any patent, patent application, trademark, copyright, and such other rights therein, without any additional compensation to Terumo.
+For avoidance of doubt, Terumo will not be required to assigns all right, titles and interests in and to Study Information and Regulatory Submission to IceCure.

-Study Information and Regulatory Submissions, including without limitation all right, title, and interest therein and thereto.
+(b) Terumo's Intellectual Property Rights.
+Subject to the terms and conditions of this Agreement, Terumo shall retain all Intellectual Property Rights in the Study Information and Regulatory Submissions, including without limitation all right, title, and interest therein and thereto.
 For the removal of any doubt, IceCure shall retain all Intellectual Property Rights in all IceCure Information, IceCure Patents, Inventions and/or any other Information (including Data) provided to Terumo by IceCure pursuant to this Agreement, included in the Regulatory Submissions.
 Unless otherwise mutually agreed in writing, Terumo will not be required to (i) make available to IceCure, at no additional cost or expense to IceCure, the Study Information and Regulatory Submissions (including without limitation all the related Data), and (ii) allow IceCure to use such information at no additional cost or expense to IceCure, or to share it with IceCure's licensee, distributors or other Third Party, with respect to IceCure's business outside of the Territory.